lancezeng947/UFC-Prediction/README.md

  1. A fighter's physical attributes & fighting style
  2. General information about the match: weight category, round duration
  3. Each fighter's cumulative statistics

+ Extracted fight statistics are on a per-fight basis.
+When thinking about using past statistics to predict future outcomes however, it is important to use aggregate past statistics (ie. not the statistics for the actual match).
+The file **Data Clean** attempts to aggregate and format data from the 3 scraped files to produce data that can be used in predictions.

 ## Exploratory Analysis & Feature Engineering:
 I conducted exploratory data analysis with a couple of goals in mind: